Highland Arts Theatre: Architecture

-The pastor at the time of planning and construction, Rev. Dr. John Pringle, D.D., travelled to Toronto and met with architects Curry and Sparling to develop the plans for the church.
-The contract for construction of the building on Bentinck St. was awarded to Rhodes and Curry Company at a cost of $41,635 and when fully completed was $62,945.
-This is a very fine structure, built using red brick from Mira, a local brickyard.
+At the time of planning and construction, pastor Rev. Dr. John Pringle, D.D. travelled to Toronto and met with architects Curry and Sparling to develop the plans for the church.
+The contract for construction of the building on Bentinck St. was awarded to Rhodes and Curry Company at a cost of $41,635, and when fully completed was $62,945.
+This structure was built using red brick from Mira, a local brickyard.
 Architecturally, the end result was a beautiful house of worship, with impressive towers, bells chiming on days of worship and the steadfast permanence of the Gothic Revival style, rare within the Cape Breton Regional Municipality.

 Some of the Character-defining elements of St. Andrew's / Highland Arts Theatre relate to its Gothic Revival style and include its buttressed belfry towers of differing heights, the arched windows, dentil moulding and cornice on the belfry towers, the three-over-three arched windows in upper belfry of taller tower, the three arched windows in upper belfry of lower tower, the wide entry staircase leading to the three arched entries containing two wooden doors each, a large Palladian derivative window above entry.
 Other character-defining elements are its construction of locally made brick, all original interior elements including: Casavant Frères pipe organ, railings, columns, trim and barrel vaulted ceiling arcing 44 ft above the theatre floor; ten bells, inscribed with Biblical verses in bell tower.